gin/audit-checklist/ref/rajeev.md

 4.  **Incorrect access control**: Contract functions executing critical logic should have appropriate access control enforced via address checks (e.g. owner, controller etc.) typically in modifiers.
 Missing checks allow attackers to control critical logic. (see [here](https://docs.openzeppelin.com/contracts/3.x/api/access) and [here](https://dasp.co/#item-2))

-5.  **Unprotected withdraw function**: Unprotected (*external*/*public*) function calls sending Ether/tokens to user-controlled address may allow users to withdraw unauthorized funds. (see [here](https://swcregistry.io/docs/SWC-105))
+5.  **Unprotected withdraw function**: Unprotected (_external_/_public_) function calls sending Ether/tokens to user-controlled address may allow users to withdraw unauthorized funds. (see [here](https://swcregistry.io/docs/SWC-105))

-6.  **Unprotected call to *****selfdestruct***: A user/attacker can mistakenly/intentionally kill the contract.
+6.  **Unprotected call to *selfdestruct***: A user/attacker can mistakenly/intentionally kill the contract.
 Protect access to such functions. (see [here](https://swcregistry.io/docs/SWC-106))

-7.  **Modifier side-effects: **Modifiers should only implement checks and not make state changes and external calls which violates the [checks-effects-interactions](https://solidity.readthedocs.io/en/develop/security-considerations.html#use-the-checks-effects-interactions-pattern) pattern.
+7.  **Modifier side-effects**: Modifiers should only implement checks and not make state changes and external calls which violates the [checks-effects-interactions](https://solidity.readthedocs.io/en/develop/security-considerations.html#use-the-checks-effects-interactions-pattern) pattern.
 These side-effects may go unnoticed by developers/auditors because the modifier code is typically far from the function implementation. (see [here](https://consensys.net/blog/blockchain-development/solidity-best-practices-for-smart-contract-security/))

 8.  **Incorrect modifier**: If a modifier does not execute* _ *or *revert*, the function using that modifier will return the default value causing unexpected behavior. (see [here](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-modifier))

-9.  **Constructor names: **Before *solc 0.4.22*, constructor names had to be the same name as the contract class containing it.
+9.  **Constructor names**: Before *solc 0.4.22*, constructor names had to be the same name as the contract class containing it.
 Misnaming it wouldn't make it a constructor which has security implications. *Solc 0.4.22* introduced the *constructor* keyword.
 Until *solc 0.5.0*, contracts could have both old-style and new-style constructor names with the first defined one taking precedence over the second if both existed, which also led to security issues. *Solc 0.5.0* forced the use of *constructor* keyword. (see [here](https://github.com/crytic/slither/wiki/Detector-Documentation#multiple-constructor-schemes) and [here](https://swcregistry.io/docs/SWC-118))

-10. **Void constructor: **Calls to base contract constructors that are unimplemented leads to misplaced assumptions.
+10. **Void constructor**: Calls to base contract constructors that are unimplemented leads to misplaced assumptions.
 Check if constructor is implemented or remove call if not. (see [here](https://github.com/crytic/slither/wiki/Detector-Documentation#void-constructor))

 11. **Implicit constructor callValue check**: The creation code of a contract that does not define a constructor but has a base that does, did not revert for calls with non-zero callValue when such a constructor was not explicitly payable.
 This is due to a compiler bug introduced in *v0.4.5* and fixed in *v0.6.8*. (see [here](https://docs.soliditylang.org/en/v0.8.1/bugs.html))

-12. **Controlled delegatecall: ***delegatecall()* or *callcode()* to an address controlled by the user allows execution of malicious contracts in the context of the caller's state.
+12. **Controlled delegatecall**: *delegatecall()* or *callcode()* to an address controlled by the user allows execution of malicious contracts in the context of the caller's state.
 Ensure trusted destination addresses for such calls. (see [here](https://swcregistry.io/docs/SWC-112))

 13. **Reentrancy vulnerabilities**: Untrusted external contract calls could callback leading to unexpected results such as multiple withdrawals or out-of-order events.
 Use check-effects-interactions pattern or reentrancy guards. (see [here](https://swcregistry.io/docs/SWC-107))

-14. **ERC777 callbacks and reentrancy: **ERC777 tokens allow arbitrary callbacks via hooks that are called during token transfers.
+14. **ERC777 callbacks and reentrancy**: ERC777 tokens allow arbitrary callbacks via hooks that are called during token transfers.
 Malicious contract addresses may cause reentrancy on such callbacks if reentrancy guards are not used. (see [here](https://quantstamp.com/blog/how-the-dforce-hacker-used-reentrancy-to-steal-25-million))

-15. **Avoid *****transfer()*****/*****send() *****as reentrancy mitigations**: Although *transfer()* and *send()* have been recommended as a security best-practice to prevent reentrancy attacks because they only forward 2300 gas, the gas repricing of opcodes may break deployed contracts.
+15. **Avoid *transfer()* / _send()_ as reentrancy mitigations**: Although *transfer()* and *send()* have been recommended as a security best-practice to prevent reentrancy attacks because they only forward 2300 gas, the gas repricing of opcodes may break deployed contracts.
 Use *call()* instead, without hardcoded gas limits along with checks-effects-interactions pattern or reentrancy guards for reentrancy protection. (see [here](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/) and [here](https://swcregistry.io/docs/SWC-134))

 16. **Private on-chain data**: Marking variables *private* does not mean that they cannot be read on-chain.
 Private data should not be stored unencrypted in contract code or state but instead stored encrypted or off-chain. (see [here](https://swcregistry.io/docs/SWC-136))

-17. **Weak PRNG**: PRNG relying on *block.timestamp*, *now* or *blockhash *can be influenced by miners to some extent and should be avoided. (see [here](https://swcregistry.io/docs/SWC-120))
+17. **Weak PRNG**: PRNG relying on *block.timestamp*, *now* or *blockhash* can be influenced by miners to some extent and should be avoided. (see [here](https://swcregistry.io/docs/SWC-120))

-18. **Block values as time proxies: ***block.timestamp* and *block.number *are not good proxies for time because of issues with synchronization, miner manipulation and changing block times. (see [here](https://swcregistry.io/docs/SWC-116))
+18. **Block values as time proxies**: *block.timestamp* and *block.number* are not good proxies for time because of issues with synchronization, miner manipulation and changing block times. (see [here](https://swcregistry.io/docs/SWC-116))

 19. **Integer overflow/underflow**: Not using OpenZeppelin's SafeMath (or similar libraries) that check for overflows/underflows may lead to vulnerabilities or unexpected behavior if user/attacker can control the integer operands of such arithmetic operations. *Solc v0.8.0* introduced default overflow/underflow checks for all arithmetic operations. (see [here](https://swcregistry.io/docs/SWC-101) and [here](https://blog.soliditylang.org/2020/10/28/solidity-0.8.x-preview/))